AnimMouse/torrent-webseed-creator/README.md

 File name: The file name of the file you will create a torrent from.

-Piece size: The size of the torrent pieces in potency of 2 (2^n)
+Piece size: The size of the torrent pieces in potency of 2 (2^n).

-4. Push it to your repository
+4. Push it to your repository.

 5. Wait for it to finish downloading and hashing.